 Sometimes we get excited about seeing very competitive fees on paper and may think this is how much we will end up paying.
-Unfortunately, some payment gateways charge additional fees for certain services or the fees they display will follow only if we meet certain conditions such as local traffic, minimum volume required or refer to just one currency.
+Unfortunately, some payment gateways charge additional fees for certain services or the fees they display will follow only if we meet certain conditions such as local traffic, the minimum volume required, or refer to just one currency.

 Here is a quick reminder!